SamZorSec/Open-Home-Automation/README.md

-# Open Home Automation with Home Assistant
-## Home Assitant
-> Home Assistant is a home automation platform running on Python 3.
-The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control [[Home-Assistant](https://github.com/home-assistant/home-assistant)].
+In our home automation system we are running [[Home-Assistant](https://github.com/home-assistant/home-assistant)], a home automation platform running on Python 3.
+The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.

 ## MQTT
 > MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium [[mqtt.org](http://mqtt.org)].